 ‘The Happiest Woman in the World’ with its yellow and green hardcover attracted me first, and believe me when I say, it was worth the reading and more so, the sharing!

-Dr ‘Aid ibn Abd-Allah ibn ‘Aid Al Majdu Al Qarni, the author of the book is a resourceful writer who has written countless books on ahadith, tafsir, fiqh, Arabic literature, etc. At the time this book was published in 2005, he had recorded over 800 audiocassetes of sermons lectures, lessons and soirees; a Ph.D holder from Imam Muhammad ibn Saud Islamic University; a man in his fifties who has made an impact, a positive one.
+Dr ‘Aid ibn Abd-Allah ibn ‘Aid Al Majdu Al Qarni, the author of the book is a resourceful writer who has written countless books on ahadith, tafsir, fiqh, Arabic literature, etc. At the time this book was published in 2005, he had recorded over 800 audio cassettes of sermons lectures, lessons, and soirees; a Ph.D. holder from Imam Muhammad ibn Saud Islamic University; a man in his fifties who has made an impact, a positive one.

 The lessons are totally unconnected to each other; this allows you to pick and choose which chapter or which lesson to read at any time, you don’t necessarily have to read the book sequentially.
 You can even make it some sort of a companion, to read some of the lessons during your little free times in between chores or other activities during the day.

-For me, this book is more than just another Islamic book, it is a motivational book, an inspiring text, a book which spurs the reader to move closer to Allah (SWT) while finding contentment in his greatest asset-Islam.
-It does not stop at merely providing the Islamic rules guiding the conduct of a muslim woman, it gives practical examples of how these rules can be implemented.
+For me, this book is more than just another Islamic book, it is a motivational book, an inspiring text, a book that spurs the reader to move closer to Allah (SWT) while finding contentment in his greatest asset-Islam.
+It does not stop at merely providing the Islamic rules guiding the conduct of a Muslim woman, it gives practical examples of how these rules can be implemented.
 It provides motivational stories from the life of the salaf (early predecessors) and even some beneficial ones from our contemporary world.
-It addresses real life situations which anyone can easily relate to; it touched the very core of my heart, and would touch your’s too!
+It addresses real-life situations which anyone can easily relate to; it touched the very core of my heart, and would touch yours too!

 Three lessons from the book which have become engraved in my heart are that true happiness lies in monotheism-belief in the Almighty Allah alone and worshipping Him; the happiness of worldly comfort and luxuries are only transient and even become a burden when not accompanied by the happiness of faith, and that patience in times of hardship and grief leads to happiness and ease.
 No doubt, there are many more lessons from the book, and I wish I could mention them all because each of them is very important.